 Our approach: Promoting lead magnets via Google Ads

 To overcome this limitation, we’ve developed effective strategies for promoting lead magnets directly through Google Ads.
 This approach targets individuals facing specific challenges related to your coaching niche.
-By strategically placing lead magnets in front of the right audience, we’ve seen substantial success in generating leads and booked appointments for our coaching clients.
+By strategically placing lead magnets in front of the right audience, we’ve seen substantial success in generating leads and booking appointments for our coaching clients.

 Harnessing the power of email marketing in coaching